stevedonovan/gentle-intro/src/2-structs-enums-lifetimes.md

 The values of a struct will be placed next to each other in memory, although you should not assume any particular memory layout, since the compiler will organize the memory for efficiency, not size, and there may be padding.

 Initializing this struct is a bit clumsy, so we want to move the construction of a `Person` into its own function.
-This function can be made into a _method_ of `Person` by putting it into a `impl` block:
+This function can be made into an _associated function_ of `Person` by putting it into a `impl` block:

 ```rust